Visit and subscribe to our YouTube channel to see more videos from Saint Paul's.

 Please pray for the safety and health of those who still contract Covid or suffer consequences of a previous infection and for the consolation of those who have lost loved ones to the disease, and for an end to threat of serious disease.

-These two, the Bread and Wine, constitute one presence of Christ, not two; the church has taught, since its earliest recorded teachings, that all of the benefits and graces of Holy Communion are received in either form alone.
-This permits those who, for any reason, cannot or chose not to consume the bread or the cup, are full communicants of Christ, no less than those who partake of both.
+The two species, consecrated Bread and consecrated Wine, constitute one presence of Christ, not two; the church has taught, since its earliest recorded teachings, that all of the benefits and graces of Holy Communion are received in either form alone.
+This means that those who, for any reason, cannot or chose not to consume the bread or the cup, are no less full communicants of Christ than those who partake of both.

 During the SARS epidemic of 2003, the Anglican Church of Canada and the Canadian Ministry of Health (Health Canada) jointly sponsored research into the public health consequences of sharing Holy Communion in the form of wine.